 Program Director: Michelle Pearce, PhD

-Dr. Michelle Pearce, PhD is an Assistant Professor in the School of Medicine at the Center for Integrative Medicine in the Department of Family and Community Medicine.
-She also holds an adjunt faculty position at Duke University Medical Center.
+Dr. Michelle Pearce, PhD is fulltime faculty in the Graduate School at the University of Maryland, Baltimore and holds an adjunct faculty position at Duke University Medical Center.
 Dr. Pearce received a Doctoral Degree in Clinical Psychology from Yale University and completed a medical psychology internship and two post-doctoral fellowships at Duke University Medical Center.
 Her program of research examines the role of religion/spirituality in mental and physical health, particularly at the end-of-life.
 Specifically, Dr. Pearce has studied religion/spirituality as a coping resource for end-of-life cancer patients and their caregivers, as well as the spiritual needs of hospitalized advanced cancer patients.
 Her current research focuses on the integration of spirituality into psychotherapy for the treatment of depression, PTSD, and moral injury.
 She has also developed and implemented numerous educational and clinical training programs for medical and graduate students, patients, caregivers, and health care professionals.

 Flavius R. W. Lilly, PhD, MA, MPH